 Regardless of the celebrant, or ceremony you both decide on, everyone must follow the same steps in order to be legally married in Ireland.
 As such, this is the starting point.

 All of the information on legal marriages in Ireland is on the HSE website.
-Irrespective of whether you are an Irish citizen or a foreign national, anyone marrying in Ireland must give three months’ notice before they marry.
-You must make this notification in person to any Registrar or contact the Registrar and ask them to send you a postal notification form which you can then email to them.
-This is a new process as a result of Covid-19 and may change in time.
+Irrespective of whether you are an Irish citizen or a foreign national, anyone marrying in Ireland must give at least three months’ notice before they marry (we would recommend contacting the HSE at least 6 months before your wedding day or even longer).
+You must make this notification in person to any Registrar or contact the Registrar and ask them to send you a postal notification form which you can then email to them if you are living overseas.

-Whatever way you choose to marry, (i.e. through a civil (legal), secular (non-religious) or religious ceremony), the registration process is the same.
+Whatever way you choose to marry, (i.e. through a civil (legal with a HSE Registrar), secular (non-religious) or religious ceremony), the registration process is the same.
 You are issued with a Marriage Registration Form (MRF) by the Registrar, following your notification appointment, which gives you authorisation to get married.
-To be legally married, the MRF (sometimes referred to as a marriage licence) must be signed after your ceremony by a Solemniser.
-A Solemniser is a person who is authorised to perform civilly (legally) recognised marriages in Ireland.
-It includes civil registrars who are employees of the Health Service Executive, Humanists and members of the various religious denominations who are nominated by their religious bodies.
+To be legally married, the MRF (sometimes referred to as a marriage licence or Green Folder) must be signed during your ceremony by a Solemniser.
+A Solemniser is a person who can officiate legal weddings in Ireland by signing the Marriage Registration Form (MRF) during the wedding ceremony.
+This includes Priests, Humanists and members of the other religious bodies like Entheos.
 Full details of Solemnisers in Ireland are here

-If you choose an independent celebrant from Coastal Ceremonies to officiate your wedding ceremony, you can complete the legal signing at a registry office before or after your ceremony.
+If you choose a celebrant from Coastal Ceremonies to officiate a symbolic wedding ceremony, you can complete the legal signing at a registry office before or after your ceremony.
 This means that you would firstly need to arrange an initial appointment with the HSE to give notification (which everyone has to do), then later a second appointment to sign your legal document, the Marriage Registration Form.

 Coastal Ceremonies are accredited professional celebrants and we can officiate at non-religious, semi religious or mixed faith ceremonies.
 We have a wide range of Celebrant Options In Ireland.
-We specialise in Symbolic Wedding Ceremonies including Destination Weddings, Micro Weddings, Elopements, Baby-Naming Ceremonies and Vow Renewals.
+We specialise in Legal Wedding Ceremonies Symbolic Wedding Ceremonies including Destination Weddings, Micro Weddings, Elopements, Baby-Naming Ceremonies , Funerals and Vow Renewals.

 As accredited celebrants we are dedicated to promoting the use of ceremony to help each client create a ceremony that reflects the couple’s beliefs, philosophy of life, personal stories and personality.